Callan0986/Callan0986/README.md

 - 👀 I’m interested in Coding
 - 🌱 I’m currently learning Node.js to make a discord bot
 - 💞️ I’m looking to collaborate on code and minecraft servers
-- 📫 How to reach me at https://discord.gg/kqExfuSnyt and message hm ok or callan4203@gmail.com
+- 📫 How to reach me at message hmok1 on discord